 ¿Chimal?

-After sitting on the bus for about 10 minutes, it became half full and we were off.
+After sitting on the bus for 10 minutes, it became half full and we were off.
 I had my big and small backpacks on the seat with me, only four seats back.
 The bus stopped along the way to pick up anyone who waved it down.
 This is standard practice.

 10 for you and 10 for your backpack.